Try this chunky, sweet, and spicy guacamole the next time you’re craving the creamy dip.

-(Also zero control when it comes to margaritas, but that’s another story.
+Also zero control when it comes to margaritas, but that’s another story.

 First thing to do?
 Peel, chop, squeeze all your guacamole fixings.
 You’ll need half of a jalapeño, juice of 1 lime, 1 small chopped tomato, and 1 peeled and chopped ripe mango.

 You can control the spice!
 Leave out the jalapeño altogether or toss in the whole thing.
 I like a ton of mango chunks in our guacamole, so I always look for the largest mango I can find.
 Any size will be fine.
 Add more mango chunks, add less.
 This is your guacamole, so don’t be afraid to play around with the fixings!